triton-IT/triton-pdf-core/README.md

 Today, simplypdf-core is capable of the following.
 * Create a valid PDF 1.7 document.
+* Adding document meta-data.
 * Adding pages.
 * Adding texts with base 14 Adobe fonts.
+* Adding super or sub-scripted texts.
 * Adding non transparent images.
 * Adding lines and curves.
+* Adding internal links.

-Future versions will permit to load custom fonts, handle transparent images, links, anchors and different PDF formats, particularly PDF-A.
+Future versions will permit to load custom fonts, handle transparent images, external links and different PDF formats, particularly PDF-A.

-Other PDFs capabilities like adding 3d content, videos, etc. will not be implemented.
-Simplypdf-core goal is to be capable to draw anything that can be drawn on a paper page, no more, but not less.
+Other PDFs capabilities like adding 3d content, videos, scripts, etc. will not be implemented.
+Simplypdf-core goal is to be capable to draw static content like the one that can be drawn on a paper page, not less, but not much more.

 You can track advancement of project in a "kanban style" for any version [here](https://github.com/web4enterprise/simplypdf-core/projects).